-The report measures crash data in Boulder, identifies trends, evaluates past safety improvement efforts, and outlines additional strategies that can help the city reduce crashes and achieve the goal of Vision Zero – part of the city’s Transportation Master Plan that aims to eliminate all fatalities and serious injuries caused by traffic crashes.
+The Safe Streets Boulder Report, updated in July 2019, measures crash data in Boulder, identifies trends, evaluates past safety improvement efforts and outlines additional strategies that can help the city reduce crashes and achieve the goal of Vision Zero – part of the city’s Transportation Master Plan – which aims to eliminate all fatalities and serious injuries caused by traffic crashes.

 Nationwide, motor vehicle related deaths increased 14% from 2011 to 2017.
-However, in Boulder, motor vehicle related deaths have remained relatively constant in that same time frame, while the number of total crashes within the city has grown annually.
+However, in Boulder, motor vehicle related deaths, as well as serious injury crashes, have remained relatively constant in that same time frame, while the number of total crashes within the city has grown annually.

 Vision Zero is Boulder’s goal to eliminate all severe traffic crashes involving people using all modes of travel.
 The guiding principles of Vision Zero are centered around the use of a people-focused, data-driven, action-oriented and interdisciplinary approach, and proactively employing effective crash countermeasures, with a focus on continuous improvement.

 The 2019 - 2021 Vision Zero Action Plan identifies 50 actions to eliminate severe crashes, reduce other crashes, improve travel safety and security, and enhance community awareness and engagement with Vision Zero.
 Some of the actions include:

 - Employ proven effective, safe and innovative intersection and corridor designs to improve safety for all modes,